 It's almost impossible to give a blanket answer to cash flow questions without diving into the details.

-Anyone that does probably doesn't have much experience or is trying to win an argument for argument's sake.
+Anyone who does probably doesn't have much experience or is trying to win an argument for argument's sake.

-And there are ways to market homes to increase monthly cash flows and lock in higher than average appreciation.
+And there are ways to market homes to increase monthly cash flow and lock in higher-than-average appreciation.

 That's the beauty of residential real estate investing.
-You are an active investor that can directly control your returns.
+You are an active investor who can directly control your returns.
 And your options are almost limitless.

 And during your real estate investing career, you may purchase for different reasons at different times.

 For example, would I buy a negative cash flow property knowing that a new subway line is being built which will bring thousands of people to my doorstep and will massively affect the property's value?
 Yes.